Improve the Performance of Your eCommerce Store: Fast Cache with Magento

 Before we start with the process of working through Cache in detail, it is essential that Magento users understand the difference between Cache and Indexes as many users struggle with identifying the purpose of Cache Management and Reindexing.

 Indexes are meant to track database that can help improve search performance, speed up storefront retrieval, and more tasks related to optimized experience.
 On the other hand, Caches are all about already loaded data, which is saved, images, formats, and other information that can improve the load and access performance of the store.

 Before we start with the process of working through the cache data, here are a few important things that must be kept in mind if you are a Magento user:

 - Make sure you flush the cache immediately after any extensions or modules are installed.

-- Make sure you do flush the cache quickly after installing Magento Commerce while any fresh installation should be re-indexed for optimum store experience.
+- Make sure you do flush the cache quickly after installing Adobe Commerce while any fresh installation should be re-indexed for optimum store experience.